barnabas-lesti/web-development-sandbox/readme.md

 # Web Development Sandbox

-Playground project to test out web frameworks, patterns and more.

-## Getting started
+Sandbox monorepo to play around with frameworks and technologies.

-### Prerequisites
+## Prerequisites

 - [NodeJS](https://nodejs.org/)
   - This will also install `npm`, make sure both are added to the `path` and available in terminal.